mk-fg/clearlooks-phenix-humanity/README.md

 * Install [gtk3-nocsd](https://github.com/PCMan/gtk3-nocsd) to restore the window title bar: `sudo apt install gtk3-nocsd`
 * Restart your session/xserver

+## Configuration

+* button have icons: where?
+* menu have icons: where?
+* menu can change accels: where?
+* show only icons: where?

 ## Known issues

 * For classic menu bar and menu items of [Firefox 74](https://www.mozilla.org/firefox) and [Thunderbird 68](https://www.mozilla.org/thunderbird), see [bug 1622545](https://bugzilla.mozilla.org/show_bug.cgi?id=1622545).